-These are the same requirements as those for the trusted site of the first option.
-The difference, however, is that not all the participants have to endorse the same site.
-Moreover, in contrast with protocols that use unconditionally trusted third parties, the trusted site is not involved directly.
-It simply offers a secure execution platform for the mobile agents: the trusted host does not have to know the protocol used between the agents.
-In other words, the combination of mobile agent technology and secure distributed computing protocols makes it possible to use a generic trusted third party that, by offering a secure execution platform, can act as trusted third party for a wide variety of protocols in a uniform way.
+Moreover, in contrast with the approach where one uses an unconditionally trusted third party, the trusted sites are not involved directly.
+They simply offer a secure execution platform: the trusted hosts do not have to know the protocol used between the agents.
+In other words, the combination of mobile agent technology and secure distributed computing protocols makes it possible to use generic trusted third parties that, by offering a secure execution platform, can act as trusted third party for a wide variety of protocols in a uniform way.